Twelve thousand centuries ago, long before the first humans

 can also accurately measure the abundances of 238U and

-206Pb in a rock sample using a suitable mass
+206Pb in a rock sample using various kinds of mass

-into its structure, but not lead, which has the wrong chemical
+traces of uranium into its structure, but not lead, which has the

-behavior.
-As a result, we can assume that almost all the lead
+wrong chemical behavior.
+We can assume that almost all the lead we

 started with.
 If the amount of 238U is equal to the